ARM-software/tarmac-trace-utilities/doc/index.rst

   *type* is either ``LD`` to indicate a memory read (load), or ``ST`` to indicate a write (store).

+  Normally, *type* must be specified.
+However at least one Tarmac producer will omit it if the record type is the same as the previous line.
+In this situation, the two lines' *virtual-address* fields are expected to be vertically aligned, so that it's possible to spot a missing *type* field by the amount of whitespace at the start of the line.

 *virtual-address*
   The virtual address at which the *memory-diagram* is based.
 This is